Can Edibles Go Bad

 Bacteria

-Lastly, bacteria can mess up your edibles.
-This is why keeping your products from direct sunlight or factors that can increase the chance for bacteria to thrive is the best option.
+Naturally, bacteria can mess up your edibles.
+This is why keeping your products away from direct sunlight or factors that can increase the chance for bacteria to thrive is the best option.
+So, the rule of thumb to keep hemp products from these small pests is to keep them in a dry, dark place.
+And if you live in warm weather, stock them in your fridge.

 Do Edibles Lose Potency Over Time?